collocations.org

 The court acquitted Reece of the murder of his wife.

-dismiss sth, quash sth
+dismiss sth, overturn sth, quash sth, reject sth

-The court dismissed the appeal. | The guilty verdict was quashed by the appeal court.
+The guilty verdict was quashed by the appeal court.

 uphold sth

-The court upheld the plaintiff''s claim of unfair dismissal.
+The court upheld the plaintiff's claim of unfair dismissal.

-hold sth, order sth, rule sth
+grant sth, issue sth, order sth

 The court held that she was entitled to receive compensation.

-COURT + NOUN
+court + NOUN

-She tried to get a court order to prevent him from coming near her. | He received a court summons for non-payment of tax.
+She tried to get a court order to prevent him from coming near her.

-decision, ruling | appearance
+decision, ruling

 Divorce no longer requires a court appearance.